The analysis on this page is derived from AI platform responses, providing a detailed view of brand visibility and positioning

 Original answer

-Below is a concise, practical comparison of Seats.aero, ExpertFlyer, and Point.me — strengths, weaknesses, typical use-cases, and pricing so you can pick the right tool for your needs.
+Below is a concise, practical comparison of Seats.aero, ExpertFlyer, and Point.Me (formerly Juicy Miles) — strengths, weaknesses, typical users, and when to pick each.
+I cite recent reviews, the services’ docs, and industry write-ups for the most important claims.

 Seats.aero